openstreetmap/iD/CONTRIBUTING.md

 # GPS
 ```

 This will be used for navigation and as its title in iD.
-To add a new piece of documentation, simply add to [/data/core.yaml](/data/core.yaml) in the same format as the rest, include your new corresponding `docKey` in [/modules/ui/help.js](/modules/ui/help.js) and call `npm run build`.
+To add a new piece
+of documentation, simply add to [/data/core.yaml](/data/core.yaml) in the
+same format as the rest, include your new corresponding `docKey` in

-Afte
+[/modules/ui/help.js](/modules/ui/help.js) and call `npm run build`.

 ## Adding or Refining Presets

 Presets save time for iD users by automatically showing them the tags they are